 Related: 6 Secrets of the Super Wealthy

 Designed for frequent visitors of Dubai Parks and Resorts, this prestigious travel card provides a complimentary annual pass with unlimited access to one park, savings on tickets, complimentary airport lounge access, and other travel benefits to make park visits more memorable.
 The card has an annual fee of AED 1,500 — which is about $408 USD– and applications can be submitted online with proof of income.

 Featuring a diamond and gold ornament, the Eurasian Diamond Card Visa Infinite is a sign of wealth and elegance through and through.
 This Visa black card cannot be bought, according to the Eurasian Diamond Club site.
 The black card Visa requirement for this exclusive card is a personal recommendation from either the Eurasian Bank’s Management Board or from two current Eurasian Diamond cardholders.
-Elite cardholders enjoy spending as much as they want with this no-limit black visa card.
+Elite cardholders enjoy spending as much as they want with this no-limit black Visa card.

 One of the most highly regarded of the elite black cards, the Amex Centurion Card requires a $7,500 initiation fee plus an annual membership fee of $2,500.
 According to an American Express representative, American Express Platinum Cardholders might be invited to the Centurion Card Membership, but the representative was unable to confirm the Amex black card limit for spending or any other members-only details.
-This American Express black card is offered by American Express National Bank.

-Here are the Best Credit Cards for Big Spenders
+Don’t Miss: The Best Credit Cards for Big Spenders

 The exclusive black card from MasterCard is made from stainless steel and carbon and has a patented design.
 The annual fee is $495, which affords Luxury Card MasterCard Black Card members special perks like a luxe concierge service and gifts from renowned luxury brands.
 Perhaps most appealing is cardholders’ eligibility for MasterCard Priceless, a service offering curated, invitation-only experiences the company described as once-in-a-lifetime.

-Maximize the benefits of an Admirals Club membership as a frequent flyer of American Airlines with this prestigious card.
+Maximize the benefits of an Admirals Club membership as a frequent flyer of American Airlines with this prestigious credit card.
 You’ll earn 50,000 American Airlines AAdvantage bonus miles after making $5,000 in purchases within the first three months of opening your account.
 You’ll also enjoy premium travel perks with this black MasterCard, including a VIP experience at the airport, access to the Admirals Club lounge and rewards for every dollar spent.

 Designed for active travelers, the Citi Prestige Card allows you to earn ThankYou Points for every dollar you spend and to take advantage of travel benefits, including an annual $250 air travel credit to cover flight-related expenses, a complimentary fourth-night stay at your hotel of choice when booking through the Citi Prestige Concierge program, and complimentary access to VIP lounges through Priority Pass Select.
 The annual fee is $450 for the primary cardholder.
 Just know that the card isn’t accepting new applicants at the moment.
 How’s that for exclusivity?

 Find Out: 20 Hobbies Only the Rich Can Afford